brendaleearmstrong/S4-Midterm-Client/MiSightOverview.md

 ## 4. Use Cases
 MiSight supports a range of user scenarios to ensure comprehensive coverage of typical mining operation requirements:
 - **Mine Administrator logging safety data**: A Mine Administrator can log safety incidents and near-misses, track trends, and generate regulatory reports.
+Stakeholders can view these reports.
 - **Community Stakeholder accessing environmental data**: A stakeholder can view real-time environmental data, such as air quality readings, particularly when concerned about dust levels during high winds.
 - **System Administrator Role Management**: A system administrator can manage user accounts, assign roles, and ensure that sensitive data is securely accessed by authorized personnel only.